 Flash and night-time capturing

-A great game camera should be able to capture clear images clearly both in the day and at night where light is low.
+The best wireless trail camera in 2019 should be able to capture clear images clearly both in the day and at night where light is low.
 All game cameras have this night-time feature, but not all would show you clear and crisp images at both day and night time.